WASdev/ci.docker/SECURITY.md

 ### Providing custom certificates (`20.0.0.3+`)

-It is possible to provide custom PEM certifacates by mounting the files into the container.
+It is possible to provide custom PEM certificates by mounting the files into the container.
 Files that will be imported are `tls.key`, `tls.crt` and `ca.crt`.

 The location can be specified by `TLS_DIR` environment variable.
 Default location for certificates is `/etc/x509/certs/`.